dojo/docs/dojox/grid/EnhancedGrid/plugins/Filter.rst

 Supported Operators
 -------------------

-Here is a summary of all supported operators.
-The "Name" of each operator is passed as the "op" field in the filter definition.
+Here is a summary of all supported operators used in filter definition.
+The "Name" of each operator is passed as the ``op`` field in the filter definition.

 ===========  ====================================  =======================  ================================================================================
 Name         Valid Data Types                      Number of Operands       Meaning